stuartm2/stuartm2.github.io/_posts/2015-03-22-nearside-front-rail-finished-day-3.md

 ![](/images/red-rover/P1070669.tn.JPG)

 I'll cut it back to good steel, weld in a plate and that should be it.
-The bigger task is the repair to the front crossmember around the steering relay tunnel - it's going to require some precide cutting.
+The bigger task is the repair to the front crossmember around the steering relay tunnel - it's going to require some precise cutting.

 ![](/images/red-rover/P1070671.tn.JPG)